egeozin/Observer-Segmentation/README.md

 # Observing the Observers

-A web based software that can be used to collect data from human subjects in a reliable and scalable way.
+A web based software that can be used to collect segmentation data from human subjects in a reliable and scalable way.
 This software further enables researchers to develop and analyze their own segmentation experiments.

 	This project is designed with: